popavel/happyNeRF/README.md

 and put it in the folder `dataset/wild`.

-PyCharm users can find run configuration files in the folder `PyCharm_run_configurations` Otherwise, following commands can be used as a reference
+PyCharm users can find run configuration files in the folder `PyCharm_run_configurations` Otherwise, following commands can be used as a reference.

 ### Train a model